 After logging in to Moodle you will see a list of your courses in the My courses block at the top left of the Moodle home page.
 Click a course link to open the course.

 Note: New courses start out hidden from students.
 To see the links to all your courses on Moodle, you may need to click Show hidden courses at the bottom of the My Courses block.
 Clicking Show hidden courses, only makes hidden course links visible to you; it does not make them visible to students.

 For details, see Working in a Moodle Course that is Hidden from Students.

 Configure the Course settings.

 When you first open your new course it will use the default Theme, have the default number of Sections down the center of the course page, and use the Collapsed topics format.
 Your first task is to customize the Course settings to your likes and needs.
-Go to Settings > Course Administration > Edit settings.
+Go to Administration > Course administration > Edit settings.
 For details, see Important Settings for your Moodle Course.

 Edit Section Names.